brodieG/diffobj/DEVNOTES.md

 Ideally we move away from crayon for ansi detection and rely solely on the `style` parameter.
 So probably do that now.

+But what about the special case where we are on a system that does not support ANSI escapes, and we want to see the diffs in the ANSI escapes?
+Do we just not support this?

+Probably better to add a separate "ansi.sgr.supported" that for now can default to crayon::has_color()?
+Then what do we do when someone uses and ANSI style but this is off?
+Just use it anyway?
+And provide global nchar and substr functions that are aware of this setting?
+Yes.

 ## Fansi Problems

 Would be great to use fansi instead of crayon for substr as it will be much